Go to content Go to navigation Go to search

 How to find an agriturismo and an owner that suits you?
 Easy.
 Go to twitter and search with the term “agriturismo”.
 You’ll come up with a list of owners that use the social network to tell you what’s happening in their neck of the woods.
 You can use twitter not only to find a likely agriturismo, but to see if the owner might share your interests or be willing to teach you something about the culture.
 If your quest is to find out how the taste of extra virgin olive oil you buy in the supermarket is different from that of artisanal production, you’ll be amazed the first time you taste an oil made by people who care.
 It’s an astonishing difference you’ll tell your friends about until they hate you for it.

 I’m out of gas.
 Maybe my open mind has dried up.
 I need to remember to cover it in saran wrap when I’m not using it.
-There’s a hockey game on tv tonight.
+There’s a hockey game on TV tonight.